joybiswas007/rqbit-telegram/README.md

 # rqbit-telegram
-A Telegram bot to remotely control rqbit instance.
+A Telegram bot to remotely control your rqbit instance.

 # Installation